Alaska Railroad: Proposed connection to the contiguous 48 states

-Following the demise of the ill-fated Keystone Pipeline, the Alaska Canada Rail Link (ACRL) was rekindled as an alternative.
+Following the demise of the ill-fated Keystone XL Pipeline project, the Alaska Canada Rail Link (ACRL) was rekindled as an alternative.
 In November 2015, the National Post reported that a link between the southern provinces and the Alaska Railroad was again being considered by the Canadian federal government, this time routing to Alberta.
-In this scenario, the route would originate at Delta Junction, Alaska and use Carmacks, Yukon as a hub, like prior plans.
-The route would continue through Watson Lake, Yukon before entering British Columbia, where it would stop at Fort Nelson, British Columbia.
+In this scenario, the route would originate at Delta Junction and use Carmacks as a hub, as in prior plans.
+The route would continue through Watson Lake, Yukon, en route to a stop at Fort Nelson, British Columbia.
 It would continue to Peace River, Alberta, with its southern terminus at Fort McMurray.
-The route is endorsed by the Assembly of First Nations.
-It is unclear whether this rail connection would ever be expanded to also serve passengers, like the Alaska Railroad.
+The route was endorsed by the Assembly of First Nations.
+It was unclear whether this rail connection would ever be utilized for passenger service.

-On September 25, 2020, then President Donald Trump announced he would issue a presidential permit to the Alaska-Alberta Railway Development Corporation (A2A Railway) which has an agreement with Alaska Railway to develop a joint operating plan for the rail connection to Canada.
-The proposed A2A Railway would have connected to the Alaska Railroad at North Pole, Alaska, and run through the Yukon to Fort Nelson, BC, and from there to a terminus at Fort McMurray, Alberta.
-The A2A Railway had also been negotiating with the Mat-Su Borough on an agreement to complete the Port Mackenzie Railway Extension.
+On September 25, 2020, President Donald Trump announced he would issue a presidential permit to the Alaska-Alberta Railway Development Corporation (A2A Railway), which had an agreement with Alaska Railway to develop a joint operating plan for the rail connection to Canada.
+The proposed A2A Railway would have connected to the Alaska Railroad at North Pole, Alaska, and run through Yukon Territory to Fort Nelson, and from there to a terminus at Fort McMurray, Alberta.
+(The A2A Railway had also been negotiating with the Mat-Su Borough on an agreement to complete the Port Mackenzie Railway Extension.)